vuejs/eslint-config-typescript/README.md

   // Our config helper would resolve and parse all the `.vue` files under `rootDir`,
   // and only apply the loosened rules to the files that do need them.
   rootDir: import.meta.dirname,

+  // Whether to include dot folders when resolving `.vue` files under `rootDir`.
+  // Defaults to `false`.
+  // You may need to set this to `true` if your project stores Vue components
+  // under folders such as `.vitepress`.
+  includeDotFolders: false,
 })

 export default defineConfigWithVueTs(